HistoricEngland/mariner-app/README.md

   This installs the app in editable mode, allowing you to make changes and see them reflected immediately without needing to reinstall.

 - **For development using included arches-container configuration:**

+  > arches-containers is a tool developed by Historic England to enable the quick set up of development environments.
+You can find out more about arches-containers and how to install and use it, please see the [arches-containers documentation on PyPI](https://pypi.org/project/arches-containers/)

   Please ensure that you clone the mariner-app repository into a directory that uses underscores instead of hyphens, as the arches-containers configuration expects this format.
 For example, clone it to `mariner_app`.